gnuman/react-navigation-clojurescript-example/README.md

 # react-navigation-clojurescript-example

 Example to show how to use react-navigation3 https://reactnavigation.org/ in ClojureScript.

-React Navigation (https://reactnavigation.org/) have few code examples which are written in Java Script.
+React Navigation (https://reactnavigation.org/) has few code examples which are written in Java Script.

-This Example contains same code examples in ClojureScript that will help you get started with react-navigation.
+react-navigation-clojurescript-example contains ClojureScript examples same as JS examples and this will help you get started with react-navigation.

+* on master branch it contains example of tab navigator
+* on stack navigator branch it contains example of stack navigator

 This example uses re-natal.
 ## Setup